kubesphere/website/content/en/docs/application-store/built-in-apps/mysql-app.md

    ![mysql-teminal](/images/docs/appstore/built-in-apps/mysql-app/mysql-teminal.jpg)

-3. In the terminal, execute `mysql -uroot -ptesting` to log in MySQL as the root user.
+3. In the terminal, execute `mysql -uroot -ptesting` to log in to MySQL as the root user.

    ![log-in-mysql](/images/docs/appstore/built-in-apps/mysql-app/log-in-mysql.jpg)